quanhieu/angular-Bootcamp/README.md

   3. Interpolation
   4. Property binding

 II.
+Directive
-Directive are Instruction in the DOM!
+  - Directive are Instruction in the DOM!
+  - Unlike structural directives, attribute directives don't add or remove elements.
+They only change the element they were placed on.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.